bards/Epic.NET/_posts/2011-09-01-contributing.markdown

 A piece of glory
 ----------------
-As a contributor of Epic.NET, you will be listed in the credits' page.
+As a contributor of Epic.NET, you will be listed in the [credits' page][cretits].

 If you desire, your name will be linked to any of [URI][12] that concerns you (be it your website, your blog, your linkedin account and so on).